jhu-ip/cs220-summer22/assign/final.md

 ```

 This works by having the compiler analyze the source files to determine
-which header files each one depends on.
+which source and header files each one depends on.
 Note that if you modify any
 source or header files to add or remove `#include` directives, you
 should run `make depend` again to regenerate the source and header
 file dependencies.